ci-monk/parallel-programing/README.md

 ### Run

-Steps to run the container.
+Steps to run a Docker Container.

 * **Linux** running: